 If you were injured at work or discriminated against by your employer, you may suddenly find yourself in a painful, difficult and confusing situation.

 You may feel helpless, and the situation may put you in a difficult financial position.

 Unfortunately, workplace discrimination happens frequently in Pennsylvania and across the United States.

-In 2014 alone, there were a total of 88,778 charges filed with theacross the U.S. Of those charges:
+In 2014, there were 88,778 charges filed with the Equal Employment Opportunity Commission across the U.S. Of those charges:

 - 35% were based on race

 - 4.0% were based on religion

 4.6% of U.S. charges, a total of 4,045, were filed in Pennsylvania.